 This progressive, wealthy and cultured land drew people from all over the world - the Portuguese, Dutch, Danish and French all settled on the banks of the Hooghly and Islam, Hinduism, Jainism and Christianity all flourished here.
 The long history of this province leaves a legacy of magnificent temples, buildings and parks, often of astonishing size.
 A visit to Kolkata combined with a cruise along the mighty Hooghly offers an unparalleled vision of the rich history and culture of the great province of Bengal.
-Tour leader Toby Sinclair will share his personal experiences and in-depth knowledge of one of his favourite parts of India.

 Extend your time in North India and stay at the historic Rajbari Bawali Hotel, a beautiful heritage hotel in the outskirts of Kolkata, dating back 250 years.
 It has been lovingly restored by the current owner with décor that mingles traditional antiques with chic contemporary amenities.

 The cost of the tour is USD $5,579 per person sharing.
 The cost of the tour with a room to yourself is USD $6,804.